 Recipe Notes

-Note 1: The cocoa powder really sets these cookies apart; Dutch-process cocoa powder offers a more robust and intensely deep chocolate flavor—I don’t recommend using a plain cocoa powder.
+Note 1: The cocoa powder really sets these cookies apart; Dutch-process cocoa powder offers a more robust and intensely deep chocolate flavor—I don’t recommend plain cocoa powder.
 Hershey’s® “Special Dark” cocoa powder is a Dutch-process cocoa powder that is readily found at most grocery stores.

 Note 4: I like to use a combination of regular-sized milk chocolate chips and mini semi-sweet chocolate chips.
 If you prefer semi-sweet or would like less sweet cookies, use semi-sweet or dark regular-sized chips!
 Ghiradelli and Guittard are my preferred brands of chocolate chips.